Reed-CompBio/spras/docs/tutorial/beginner.rst

    │   └── tps-egfr-prizes.txt # pre-defined in SPRAS already

-Here's an overview of the major sections looking at a configuration file:
+Here's an overview of the major sections when looking at a configuration file:

 Algorithms
 -----------